Neostera/classic/rules.md

 8. No spam of ANY kind is allowed, this includes but not limited to @mention spam, reaction spam, copy/paste text walls, and flooding channels.

-9. This is an English based server, if you need help in another language please use #deleted-channel
+9. This is an English based server, if you need help in another language please use #international

 10. No begging for a role.
 We don't need it and if we think you deserve a role we will give it to you.
 If you do beg then most likely you won’t get it